lorenzopessina/covid_data/README.md

 # covid_data

-This repository analyses data on Covid published by Italian government offices.
+This repository analyses data on Covid published by the Italian government.